iq-motion-control/iq-module-communication-doc/docs/manual/manual_stow.rst

     Low Power Hold State Transition Diagram

-The *Low Power Hold Max Brake Error* should always be larger than the *Low Power Hold Allowed Target Error*, because the goal is to have the module move close to its target position when actively holding, and then to allow it to brake over a wider area to reduce power consumption.
+The *Low Power Hold Max Brake Error* should typically always be larger than the *Low Power Hold Allowed Target Error*.
+The goal is to have the module move close to its target position when actively holding, and then to allow it to brake over a wider area to reduce power consumption.
 The diagram below illustrates an example of how these error ranges should generally compare, with the module moving close to its target position to get within the *Low Power Hold Allowed Target Error* range, and then being allowed to move further from its target when braking with a comparatively larger *Low Power Hold Max Brake Error*.